cypress-io/cypress-documentation/source/api/commands/task.md

 - Performing parallel tasks, like making multiple http requests outside of Cypress.
 - Running an external process.

-In the `task` plugin event, the command will fail if `undefined` is returned.
+In the {% url "`task` background event" task-event %}, the command will fail if `undefined` is returned.
+It will also fail if you return a promise that resolves `undefined`.
 This helps catch typos or cases where the task event is not handled.

-If you do not need to return a value, explicitly return `null` to signal that the given event has been handled.
+If you do not need to return a value, explicitly return or resolve `null` to signal that the given event has been handled.

 ### Read a JSON file's contents